why Bloom Energy Corporation [BE] is a Good Choice for Investors After New Price Target of $26.66

 Bloom Energy (NYSE: BE) has appointed Cynthia “CJ” Warner to its Board of Directors.
 Warner was the President and CEO of Renewable Energy Group, a leading international producer of low carbon, bio-based diesel, from 2019 through 2022, growing the company’s market value approximately three-fold prior to its acquisition by Chevron.

-The stocks have a year to date performance of -7.58 percent and weekly performance of 8.27 percent.
-The stock has been moved at -7.15 percent over the last six months.
-The stock has performed 16.17 percent around the most recent 30 days and changed -4.02 percent over the most recent 3-months.

-If compared to the average trading volume of 5.02M shares, BE reached to a volume of 3500237 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.15M shares, BE reached a trading volume of 5201029 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BE shares is $26.66 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BE stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.